-Welcome to one of the places in Poland that may just well be one of its strangest.
+Welcome to what may just well be one of the strangest places in Poland.
 Found a little way out of the western Polish city of Szczecin is Krzywy Las, known in English as the Crooked Forest.
 I first learned of this bizarre and obscure attraction in an in-flight magazine and had written it down in the hopes of one day visiting myself.
 When I decided to spend time in Poland in September, there was no question I was going.

 So what exactly is the Crooked Forest?
 An unexplained phenomenon that’s what.
 For some unknown reason, a small forest by the Oder River grew in an exceptionally bizarre manner during the 20th century.
 The pine trees were all planted in the 1930s and as you can see below, have all grown in a warped and curvy way.
 I take the name Crooked to have a double meaning: Firstly they are crooked in the wonky sense, but they also kind of look like shepherd’s crooks.